johnsaquino/project-livewire/docs/cloud_deployment.md

 ### 7. Access the Application

-Open the `FRONTEND_URL` in your web browser to use the deployed Project Pastra application.
+Open the `FRONTEND_URL` in your web browser to use the deployed Project Livewire application.

 ## Troubleshooting